25 Thanksgiving Games For Bored Kids & Active Adults

 Kahoot rewards correct answers and quick answers, so the pressure is on!

-Quiplash is another remote game which relies on speedy and funny answers.
+Quiplash is another remote game that relies on speedy and funny answers.

 Thanksgiving Trivia Questions